shaharv/docs/wiki/Monorepo.md

     - Write a test selector for running only relevant tests.
 Consider the files changes in the PR.
     - **Advanced:** Test Result Memoization - cache test results and skip running tests when possible.
   * Assumption: The gating tests of each component offer sufficient testing coverage.
+  * Cavaet: need to carefully map hidden and non-trivial dependencies.
+    While not all them can be mapped, need to enable requesting extra tests from the gater.

 ## Steps towards Monorepo